orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | glibc             | sparc   | Available                      |
 | glibc             | x86     | Not supported                  |
 | musl              | *       | Available                      |

-LIBC support depends on upstream CI images or on arch references in build files.

 | Platform          | Level of support                         |
 | ---               | ---                                      |